 Slack is a kind of chat service for companies, agencies and teams.
-Many companies in the technical environment and in the WordPress scene organize themselves completely via Slack .
-Especially when some of the employees work from home, as is the case with RAIDBOXES.
-More and more companies even work completely remote - without a central office.
-Tools such as Slack are then indispensable.
+Many companies in the technical environment and in the WordPress scene organise themselves completely via Slack.
+Especially when some of the employees work from home, like at Raidboxes.
+More and more companies even work completely remotely - without a central office.
+Then tools like Slack are indispensable.

 Here's a small insight into how we use Slack at RAIDBOXES: